FrostDigital/react-insta-validation/readme.md

 # React Insta Validation

+> TODO: Readme is work in progress

 Simple form validation that uses mobx observer/observable to (re)render on updates.

-This library provides an Higher Order Component `withValidation` which can add validation to any "field like" component, such as an input or select.
+This library provides an Higher Order Component `withValidation` which can add validation to any field like component, such as an input or select but also custom UI widgets as long as they honor the contract by having `value` and `onChange` props.

 ## Getting started